ZackMurray89/MERNBlog/MERN-Blog.md

 Once this is done, we need to setup our routes to each page.
 To do this we will install another package for React Router DOM.
 We will do this with:

   npm i react-router-dom

+From here we will setup the routes.
+Make sure to import BrowserRouter, Routes, and Route from 'react-router-dom' and to import all of newly created pages.
+Then we will setup the App.jsx page with all of our pages and routes.
+After this go to your browser and try out going to each page to ensure there are no typos.